About me

 What I do

 Most of my days are spent as a mom and a wife.
-I am also a Creighton Model FertilityCare Practitioner.
-I teach women to chart their cycles to avoid pregnancy, achieve pregnancy, or monitor fertility.
-In addition, I run our local babywearing group with my husband, so parents can learn how to safely wear their babies and toddlers.
+I also work as the Creative Director of Haven Bereavement Doulas and am an instructor for the Haven Bereavement Doula training.
+In addition, I volunteer with a babywearing community group with my husband, so parents can learn how to safely wear their babies and toddlers.
 I also am a Catholic Nursing Mothers League mentor mom.